Customer News: FST Logistics Selects Onward to Drive Fulfillment Efficiency

 • Reducing dependency on labor

 Collaborate with operational experts within your business and your industry to understand challenges, best practices, and success strategies.
-Your team of experts will help you identify risks you may not have considered, provide valuable viewpoints on your plan, and strengthen your voice for ongoing investment.
+Your team of experts will help you identify risks related to IT integrations, WMS connectivity, network coverage for mobile robots, and digital automation governance.
+These risks you may not have considered provide valuable viewpoints on your plan, and strengthen your voice for ongoing investment.

 Go beyond the warehouse: implementing or scaling automation requires resources beyond your operational team.
+This includes HR, IT, Finance, Operations, and even supply chain leaders who need visibility into how automation improves upstream and downstream workflows.
 Consider the near- and long-term benefits of aligning with key stakeholders across your organization.

 It can be helpful to socialize your plan with: